First, some sad news: Grauman’s Chinese Theatre is to be sold, reports Melinda at The MMM Blog.

 Debbie Reynolds, star of classic movies including Singing in the Rain (1952), is to put her collection of Hollywood memorabilia, worth about $5 million, on auction, after failing to find a buyer.

 Miss Reynolds, 78, owns several Monroe-related items, including the famous white dress designed by Travilla for The Seven Year Itch (1955.)

 ‘Most people collect for themselves … but she collected for the public,’ Reynold’s son, Todd Fisher, told Knoxville News.
 ‘She collected for all of us.
 She collected for the American people to preserve the history of their industry.’

 On his Marilyn Monroe Collection Blog today, Scott Fortner asks, ‘Will the Seven Year Itch subway scene dress come up for auction?
 If so, will it outsell the “Happy Birthday Mr. President” dress, which sold for $1.3 million in 1999?’

-Marilyn Monroe’s legendary gold dress, designed by Travilla for Gentlemen Prefer Blondes (1953), features in this exhibition of Hollywood wardrobe design, at the James A. Michener Art Museum in Philadelphia until September 5th.
+Marilyn Monroe’s legendary gold dress, designed by Travilla for Gentlemen Prefer Blondes (1953), features in Icons of Costume, exhibition of Hollywood wardrobe design, at the James A. Michener Art Museum in Philadelphia until September 5th.